gjbex/Containers-for-HPC/examples/README.md

     to provide a server.
 1. `hpccm`: examples of using NVIDIA's hpccm to generate docker files and simgularity defintion files from a single description.
+1. `apps`: illustration of defining multiple applications in a single image.